suffolklibraries/lgc/content/collections/events/young-creatives-13-01.md

     content:
       -
         type: text
         text: 'Inside Out Community is a thriving community of artists, volunteers and members who use art and creativity as a way of maintaining their mental health and emotional wellbeing.
 The Young Creatives sessions will include free arts and movement-based workshops led by artists for the youth every Friday.
-These sessions will be running from the 13 January to the 31 January (excluding 17 February, half term). '
+These sessions will be running from the 13 January to the 31 March (excluding 17 February, half term). '
   -
     type: paragraph
     content: